DontBeknown/CAD_Programe/README.md

 ## 💾 Save & Load

-Press crtl + s to save the shapes can be saved to and auto loaded when start from a `shapes.json` file in the system's persistent data path.
+Press ctrl + s to save the shapes can be saved to and auto loaded when start from a `shapes.json` file in the system's persistent data path.
 The saved data includes:

 - Shape type
 - Position/control points
 - Radius or radii (for circle/ellipse)
 - Color (stored in hex format)